 Costa’s Hummingbird

-The Costa’s hummingbird is a small bird that has a attractive looking purple coloration on its head and neck area.
+The Costa’s hummingbird is a small bird that has an attractive looking purple coloration on its head and neck.